shenbinqian/MTL4QE/README.md

-# Evaluating Machine Translation of Emotion-loaded User-generated Content: A Multi-task Learning Framework
+# A Multi-task Learning Framework for Evaluating Machine Translation of Emotion-loaded User-generated Content
 This repository contains the code and data to train multi-task learning (MTL) models to evaluate machine translation of emotion-loaded user-generated content (UGC).
 The paper is still under review, so the repository is anonymized.
 We will publish all relevant information along with the paper.